 Modeling the data would help the manufacturing company to predict better which equipment part has quality defects.
 Overall, this information would enable the company to adhere to its quality standards along with preventing poor quality components used in its final product

 There is one more important thing to mention.
-Our Intelliarts team didn’t just develop the tangible ML solution for our client but engaged in a full cycle data science project.
+Our Intelliarts team didn’t just develop the tangible machine failure prediction using machine learning for our client but engaged in a full cycle data science project.
 We deployed the model, set up its monitoring for the manufacturer, and built dashboards so the company could track the model results.

 With production line monitoring, we tried to provide an extra benefit to the client.
 When they saw any change in the data or when the model worked worse, they would know it immediately, and we could retrain the model or look for where the solution failed.